sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 4/18/2022 23:05 ET_
+_Updated 4/19/2022 18:20 ET_

-Due to bugs caught in regression, we need to push the release back a few days. iOS is ready for regression and Android has 2 pending issues.
+Due to an app store rejection, the release is delayed. iOS and Android have both passed regression.
 The rest of the team is working on development for v7.15.

 ***